karser/PayumSaferpay/README.md

 ## License

-This bundle is under the MIT license.
+This plugin is under the MIT license.
 For the whole copyright, see the [LICENSE](LICENSE) file distributed with this source code.